Open Source AI: The DeepSeek Takeaway for Europe

 On January 20th, DeepSeek sent shockwaves through the AI community by releasing models matching or exceeding OpenAI's frontier models on reasoning tasks, while demonstrating how to distill advanced capabilities into smaller, efficient models.
 The most impressive part?
 DeepSeek's reported model training costs were just $5.6 million compared to OpenAI's reported $78 million for ChatGPT-4o.

-Europe can lead with models that reflect our values while remaining competitive.
+Third, Europe can lead by building specialised models and applications.
 The advantage is twofold: European companies can focus on solving real-world problems in our society and our sectors rather than competing to build foundation models that chase after artificial general intelligence, and by building applications on top of models that can align with EU values and regulations from the start.
-In fact, Nick Clegg from Meta made this point at the World Economic Forum last month: building AI applications on top of models is an area where Europe can develop a competitive edge.
-To do so competitively, we need to drive down the cost of model inference and the growing momentum of small but powerful models gives us reason to be optimistic.
+For example, Nick Clegg made this point at the World Economic Forum last month: building AI applications on top of models is an area where Europe can develop its competitive edge.
+To do so, we need to drive down the cost of model inference and the growing momentum of small but powerful models gives us reason to be optimistic.

 Recently, we’ve heard of a number of grand investments in AI infrastructure.
 For example, at the AI Action Summit, President Macron announced a €109 billion plan for AI compute infrastructure, matching the recently announced US Stargate program per capita.
 It is great to see this ambition in Europe.
 As per the Draghi report, Europe must make unprecedented economic investment in digital innovation if it wants to be competitive in the global economy.